ShubhamKumarNigam/ReGal/Datasets/Readme.md

-This contains PredEx and ILDC datasets.
+This contains PredEx and IL-TUR datasets.